 A lot of my friends are not into oysters and neither is my Mom.
 But, I forgive them, because each and every one of them loves this recipe.
 My mom frequently asks when Mike is making his grilled oysters again.
 And, after a recent shrimp boil at our friend’s house, our grilled oysters disappeared before Mike and I even got to have one.

-Recipe Tip 2: Butter is the Secret
+Recipe Tip 2: The Secret Ingredient

-Recipe Tip 3: Use larger sized oysters.
+Recipe Tip 3: Use larger sized oysters

 Recipe Tip 4: Get help with the grilling process

-This recipe requires both Mike and me to be stationed at the grill, because the shucking oysters and adding the butter is tricky if you’re on your own.
+This recipe requires both Mike and me to be stationed at the grill, because the shucking of oysters and adding the butter is tricky if you’re on your own.
 One person manages the shucking and the other person adds the butter topping while making sure the oysters don’t get over cooked.

 GRILLED OYSTERS WITH BACON CAYENNE BUTTER